-Advisories have been issued for Liza Jackson Park of Fort Walton Beach; Poquito Park of Shalimar; Lincoln Park of Valparaiso; and Rocky Bayou State Park of Niceville based on the enterococci standards recommended by the EPA.
+Advisories have been issued for Liza Jackson Park and Garniers Park of Fort Walton Beach; Lincoln Park of Valparaiso; and Rocky Bayou State Park of Niceville and Clement E. Taylor Park in Destin based on the enterococci standards recommended by the EPA.
 This should be considered a potential health risk to the bathing public.